zolweb/docker-npm/README.md

 ### 2016-06-06

-I modified the `run-as-user` script so that it doesn't require specifying which user account in container that should be modified, and instead will always modify the `dev` user.
+I modified the `run-as-user` script so that it doesn't require specifying which user account in the container that should be modified, and instead will always modify the `dev` user.
 This required updating both the image and the wrapper scripts, if you use the wrapper scripts you should run:
 * `sudo npm self-update`
 * `sudo gulp self-update`
 * `sudo grunt self-update`